ADGEfficiency/teaching-monolith/trees/forests.md

 `n_estimators`
 - increasing num trees wont affect bias, will only reduce variance

+`max_depth`
+- controls variance

+`min_samples_split`
+- samples required to split a node
+- controls variance

+`min_samples_leaf`
+- samples required on the left & right nodes after a split
+- controls variance

+`min_weight_fraction_leaf`
+- relevant if sample weighting is used

 `max_features`
 - how many features to split on
 - rule of thumb = sqrt(num_features)